About chemotherapy for non Hodgkin lymphoma

-For low grade lymphomas you usually have CVP (cyclophosphamide, vincristine and the steroid prednisolone) with the monoclonal antibody rituximab.
+For low grade (slowly growing) lymphomas you usually have CVP chemotherapy (cyclophosphamide, vincristine and the steroid prednisolone) with the monoclonal antibody rituximab.
 If you are not fit enough for combination treatment you may have chlorambucil chemotherapy tablets to take at home.

 Some types of low grade lymphoma tend to come back after a period of time and you will need more treatment.
-There are many different chemotherapy combinations doctors can use, usually with rituximab.
+There are many different possible chemotherapy combinations.
+Usually the chemotherapy is combined with rituximab.

 Chemotherapy for high grade lymphomas

 High grade lymphomas tend to grow more quickly than low grade.
 Doctors treat most high grade lymphomas with a combination of several chemotherapy drugs and a monoclonal antibody such as rituximab.
 This treatment usually lasts for several months.
-The type of chemotherapy you have depends on a number of factors including the exact type of lymphoma, the stage of the lymphoma and whether it has been treated before.
+The type of chemotherapy you have depends on a number of factors including the exact type of lymphoma, the stage of the lymphoma, and whether you have had treatment before.

 Chemotherapy to prevent spread to the brain

-In certain situations, your doctor may want you to have treatment to prevent lymphoma spreading to your brain.
-The most common way of giving this treatment is to have injections of a drug called methotrexate into the fluid around your spine.
+In certain situations, you may need to have treatment to prevent lymphoma spreading to your brain.
+The most common way of giving this treatment is to have injections of a chemotherapy drug called methotrexate into the fluid around your spinal cord.

 Chemotherapy uses anti cancer (cytotoxic) drugs to destroy cancer cells.
 They work by disrupting the growth of cancer cells.
 The drugs circulate in the bloodstream around the body so they can reach the lymphoma cells wherever they are.

-If you have follicular lymphoma you usually have CVP (cyclophosphamide, vincristine and the steroid prednisolone) with rituximab (Mabthera).
-If your lymphoma has come back since you were first treated, or it is a stage 3 or 4 you may have several different chemotherapy drugs in combination with a monoclonal antibody.
-You may have more CVP and rituximab or one of the following chemotherapy combinations which are often given with rituximab.
+You usually have CVP chemotherapy (cyclophosphamide, vincristine and the steroid prednisolone) with rituximab (Mabthera).
+If your lymphoma has come back since you were first treated, or it is a stage 3 or 4 you may have several different chemotherapy drugs in combination with a monoclonal antibody drug.
+You may have more CVP and rituximab or one of the following chemotherapy combinations, which are often given with rituximab.